-On July 31, 2019, the Company completed its acquisition from Melco International of all of Melco International's holding of ordinary shares of ICR Cyprus, which represents a 75% equity interest in ICR Cyprus (the "Acquisition of ICR Cyprus") for a consideration with the issuance of 55,500,738 ordinary shares of Melco, which were equivalent to 18,500,246 ADSs.
-The Acquisition of ICR Cyprus is accounted for as a transaction involving a transfer of business between entities under common control in accordance with the applicable accounting standards as disclosed in Note 2(a).
-Accordingly, the transfer of Melco International's equity interest in ICR Cyprus to Melco is accounted for at carrying values of net assets transferred and the consideration in excess of the net assets of ICR Cyprus Group of \$192,304 was recognized as an increase in the Company's additional paid-in capital.
+On July 31, 2019, the Company completed its acquisition from Melco International of all of Melco International's holding of ordinary shares of ICR Cyprus, which represented a 75% equity interest in ICR Cyprus (the "Acquisition of ICR Cyprus") for a consideration represented by the issuance of 55,500,738 ordinary shares of Melco, which were equivalent to 18,500,246 ADSs.
+The Acquisition of ICR Cyprus is accounted for as a transaction involving a transfer of business between entities under common control in accordance with the applicable accounting standards.
+Accordingly, the transfer of Melco International's equity interest in ICR Cyprus to Melco was accounted for at carrying values of net assets transferred and the consideration in excess of the net assets of ICR Cyprus Group of \$192,304 was recognized as an increase in the Company's additional paid-in capital in 2017, the inception of common control resulting from the acquisition of ICR Cyprus and its subsidiaries by Melco International.